-Using this example, there is no need to pre-configure a table or create the related Database Target and Database Schema activities in AIS, nor it is required to map the source data to the table schema via a data mapper.
-All of these steps are removed by using this approach.
+Using this example, there is no need to pre-configure a table or create the related Database Target and dynamic Database Schema activities in Adeptia Solution, nor is it required to map the source data to the table schema via a data mapper.
+All of these steps are removed by using this dynamic database table approach.

-Let's discuss how to use the dynamic table approach.
+Let's discuss how to use the dynamic database table approach.
 The activities used for this flow are:

-Refer to the video on how to design the process flow.
+Refer to the video on how to design the dynamic database process flow.

 Click on the Process Flow Variable tab in the Process Designer and add a variable "tablename" with a value as shown below.
 Table name value can be any name you want to give to the table that is created by the flow.